microsoft/onnxruntime/BUILD.md

 ./build.sh --use_armnn --armnn_bn
 ```

-To use a library outside the normal environment you can set a custom path by using --armnn_home and --armnn_libs tags that defines the path to the ArmNN home directory and the build directory respectively.
+To use a library outside the normal environment you can set a custom path by providing the --armnn_home and --armnn_libs parameters to define the path to the ArmNN home directory and build directory respectively.
+The ARM Compute Library home directory and build directory must also be available, and can be specified if needed using --acl_home and --acl_libs respectively.
 ```
-./build.sh --use_armnn --armnn_home /path/to/ComputeLibrary --armnn_libs /path/to/build
+./build.sh --use_armnn --armnn_home /path/to/armnn --armnn_libs /path/to/armnn/build  --acl_home /path/to/ComputeLibrary --armnn_libs /path/to/acl/build
 ```

 ---